rogin/Snippets/Connect/Mirth.md

 User: messages are sent to the Channel and the channel send the messages to the destination channel.
 But when i look at the dashboard the Messages and the mappings are blank.
 Solution: Review your 'message storage' and 'message pruning' configuration - perhaps it is set to remove content on completion.

-## Channel deployment tips

-9 Dec 2022
-Issue: channel changes were not being deployed.
-Solution: Be sure to undeploy the channel first as it resolved his issue.

 ## Channel development tips

 ### "Include Filter/Transformer"